monstercat/arp/README.md

 ```

-This mechanism can be used to 'pick' values from the response to put into the data store.
+This mechanism can be used to 'pick' values from the response to put into the data store for use later.
 However, you need to ensure the most specific validation is executed first to locate the correct node.
 Otherwise
-you may get an unexpected node that matches the more general result.
+you may get an unexpected node that the more general validation matched on first.

 ```yaml
 # Get the ID for MySpecificPerson and store it in the data store for a future test